sgronlund/mortgage-sgronlund/README.md

 ./gradlew assemble
 ```

-On a Windows machine use the following in Powershell or Bash:
+On a Windows machine use the following in Powershell or the command prompt:

 ```bash
 .\gradlew assemble
 ```

 ### Running tests
-The test involves multiples files with similarily generated test data as the file `prospects.txt`
+The test involves unit tests for the functions written for this program, mostly testing functionality but also checking that errors are handle in some way.

 To run tests on a Unix system use the following command in your terminal: